We have a new name for Summer’s Eve – Summer’s Deceive.

 Summer’s Eve is a popular personal care brand that markets wipes, washes, and more as “must-haves” for both health and self-image.
 They capitalize on the blatant and absurd underlying message that vaginas are dirty and in need of cleansing.
 What’s worse: with names like “Sheer Floral” and “Island Splash” these products may sound refreshing, but they could contain hidden toxics.

 WATCH and SHARE the spoof ads below that call out harmful marketing and toxic ingredients in Summer’s Eve wipes.
 Then TAKE ACTION and tell Summer’s Eve: Toxic chemicals and body-shaming are not ok!

 Toxics to Go!

 Fairy Fem Wipes Mother

-Summer’s Eve feminine wipes contain many ingredients that put women’s health at risk, including:
+Summer’s Eve wipes contain many ingredients that put people’s health at risk, including:

-Women of color are disproportionately impacted by the harmful and unwanted chemicals in feminine wipes.
+Women of color are disproportionately impacted by the harmful and unwanted chemicals in wipes.
 Data compiled by the National Health and Nutrition Examination Survey (NHANES) indicate that Black and Latina women use wipes, douches, washes, and sprays at higher rates than white women.
-Companies continue to market feminine products more aggressively to women of color, putting their health at heightened risk of toxic exposures and adverse long-term health impacts.
+Companies continue to market products like washes, wipes, douches, powders and sprays more aggressively to women of color, putting their health at heightened risk of toxic exposures and adverse long-term health impacts.

 Bottom line: Taking care of your body shouldn’t put your health at risk!
-Raise your voice and demand that Summer’s Eve remove toxic chemicals from its feminine wipes and come clean about all ingredients, including fragrance and Neutresse®.
+Raise your voice and demand that Summer’s Eve remove toxic chemicals from its wipes, washes, douches, and sprays and come clean about all ingredients, including fragrance and Neutresse®.

 More resources on avoiding toxic chemicals in menstrual and personal care products